RMT (trade union): Affiliations

 The RMT is affiliated to a number of political organisations and trade union confederations.
 In the United Kingdom and Ireland the RMT is affiliated with the Trades Union Congress, the Scottish Trades Union Congress, the Wales Trades Union Congress and the Irish Congress of Trade Unions.
-Internationally the RMT is affiliated to the European Transport Workers Federation and the International Transport Workers Federation, as well as the World Federation of Trade Unions.
+Internationally the RMT is affiliated to the European Transport Workers' Federation and the International Transport Workers' Federation, as well as the World Federation of Trade Unions.

-Politically the RMT is affiliated with the left wing political party, the Trade Unionist and Socialist Coalition (TUSC), which it co-founded and encourages members to participate in.
+Politically the RMT was affiliated with the left wing political party, the Trade Unionist and Socialist Coalition (TUSC), which it co-founded, until it disaffiliated in 2022.
 The RMT is also affiliated to the Labour Representation Committee, a pressure group which aims to promote traditional socialist principles within the Labour Party.

+The RMT has provided 23,000 trade union cases to the Railway Work, Life and Death Project.
+This data includes information on accidents and disabilities on thousands of members, from the Amalgamated Society of Railway Servants and National Union of Railwaymen during the late 19th and early 20th centuries.

 RMT Credit Union

 RMT Credit Union Limited is a savings and loans co-operative established by the trade union for its members in 2004.
 It is a member of UKCreditUnions Limited, a national trade association representing smaller credit unions, steering groups and support organisations.
 The credit union is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the PRA.
 Ultimately, like the banks and building societies, members' savings are protected against business failure by the Financial Services Compensation Scheme.